rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **Factor Graph:** A graphical model representing the relationships between variables and constraints.
 In positioning, nodes represent device positions and edges represent distance measurements, enabling globally consistent solutions.

+**Fiducial Marker:** A visual pattern placed in the environment that can be detected by cameras to provide position and orientation reference.
+Common types include AprilTags, ArUco markers, and QR codes.

 **IMU (Inertial Measurement Unit):** A sensor package containing accelerometers and gyroscopes that measure acceleration and rotation.
 Used for dead reckoning and sensor fusion in navigation systems.

+**Infrastructure Node:** A mains-powered device in the positioning mesh that aggregates data from multiple relay nodes using high-bandwidth WiFi HaLow connectivity and forwards to P1 gateways.

+**INS (Inertial Navigation System):** A navigation system that computes position by integrating acceleration and rotation measurements from an IMU, typically aided by external observations (GNSS, visual landmarks, radio ranging) to correct drift.

 **Innovation Gating:** An outlier rejection technique that discards measurements whose difference from the predicted value exceeds a statistical threshold based on expected uncertainty.

 **IPv6 (Internet Protocol version 6):** The latest version of the Internet Protocol, providing a vastly expanded address space that allows every device to have a unique, routable address.

+**Location as a Service (LaaS):** A subscription business model where customers pay for continuous, accurate position data rather than purchasing hardware and software separately.
+P1 provides the infrastructure, maintenance, and platform; customers consume location.

 **Mahalanobis Distance:** A statistical measure of distance that accounts for correlations and variances in the data.
 Used to determine whether a measurement is consistent with an expected distribution, enabling outlier detection.